RGLab/flowcap3/reports/SeraCareComparison/GatingComparison.md

 ![plot of chunk thelper_variance_components](figure/thelper_variance_components.png)

-## Summary of T-cell Panel
+## Summary of T-helper Panel

-A couple of the CD8 populations exhibit some bias, but again, they are more consistent across subjects and centers than the manual gating.
+The T-helper panel seems to have failed, as we have a lot of bias in the Th1 and Th2 populations.

 #######################################
 #######################################